I was surprised and honoured to be nominated for the Mystery Blogger Award by Julie from Dark Blue Journal

 It wasn’t far away from midnight by the time we had all made it through immigration.
 We found out at that point that it wasn’t possible to get a taxi from where we were, in the port area.
 We had to get a port shuttle to the main road first.
 Luckily, while we were waiting, a port coach entered and we were told it would take us all the way to Baku for US$3.
 Sounded great to us!
 I even managed to get a bit of sleep on the way in.

-As fun as a ferry across the Caspian sounds, I wouldn’t recommend it.
-Unless you absolutely can’t live without the ‘I’ve travelled across the Caspian’ bragging rights.
+As fun as the ferry across the Caspian from Turkmenbashi to Baku sounds, I wouldn’t recommend it.
+Unless you absolutely can’t live without the ‘I’ve travelled across the Caspian on the Turkmenbashi to Baku Ferry’ bragging rights.

 Turkmenistan is a strange country in many respects.
 It is completely different to its Central Asian neighbours in that it has tried to close itself off from the world.
 This means that it can be a confusing and frustrating country to travel in.
 If you’re planning a trip there, the following list of things to know about Turkmenistan could come in very handy for you.

-Important Things to Know About Turkmenistan, No 1 – Currency
+Important Things to Know About Turkmenistan, Number 1 – Currency

 Blackmarket or Official?